bluesky/ophyd/docs/source/explanations/area-detector.rst

 Custom Plugins or Cameras
 =========================

-For custom hardware based on area-detector it may be necesary to add a custom plugin or camera class, this section will cover what is required.
+For custom hardware based on area-detector it may be necessary to add a custom plugin or camera class, this section will cover what is required.
 Both 'plugins' and 'cameras' act in the same way, but have slightly different 'base' attributes, hence they have different 'base